 This picture illustrates how cement is made.

 The progress is complex and includes 4 main steeps.
 It requires used clay and limestone.
 At the first step, limestone and clay are crushed into powder by the Crusher.
-In the next step, the powder will be mixed in the Mixer and transmitted to the Rotating heater.
+In the next step, the powder will 只用一般现在时be mixed in the Mixer and transmitted to the Rotating heater.
 On this step, the mixed powder is heated by the fire in the Rotating heater.
 After that, the hot powder is grinded by the Grinder into cement.
 Finally, the cement is packed into bags.

 In

-Overall, the diagram shows how clay and limestone were crushed, mixed, heated and grinded.
+Overall, the diagram shows how clay and limestone were crushed, mixed, heated and ground

 Writing 2